Wake Island: Territorial claims

 The self-declared Kingdom of EnenKio has also claimed Wake Island as a separate sovereign nation and has issued passports.
 The Kingdom of EnenKio is not recognized in any international forum as a sovereign state, nor does any internationally recognized state recognize it.
 The Kingdom of EnenKio is characterized as a scam by anti-fraud website Quatloos!.
 In 2000, Robert Moore, who claimed to be the head of state, was prevented by the U.S. Securities and Exchange Commission from fraudulently issuing bonds for the non-existent nation.
 On April 23, 1998, the Marshall Islands government notified all countries with which it has diplomatic ties that the claims of the Kingdom of EnenKio are fraudulent.

+U.S. National Historic Landmark and NRHP

+In the early 1980s, the National Park Service evaluated Wake Island to determine if the World War II (WWII) cultural resources remaining on Wake, Wilkes, and Peale were of national historical significance.
+As a result of this survey, Wake Island was designated as a National Historic Landmark on September 16, 1985, helping preserve sites and artifacts on the atoll associated with World War II in the Pacific and the transpacific aviation era before the war.
+As a National Historic Landmark, Wake Island was also included in the National Register of Historic Places.

+Historic items at the island include: